JuliaTurkuDataScience/MicrobiomeAnalysis.jl/docs/src/example4.md

 end
 ```

 Next, the CommunityProfile can be reshaped into a SmmarizedExperiment object by redifining its object type, i.e., `SummarizedExperiment(comm::CommunityProfile)`.
+This method can also be applied to functional profiles, where GeneFunction instances are found in place of Taxon ones.

 ```@example cp
 # convert cp to se